 Third Street will convene a five-member panel composed of educators, school administrators and experts in the field, to review scholarship applications and select recipients.
 After a reading of applications, the panel will convene to further review and discuss applicants and select each scholarship recipient.

 Fill out and submit the application form linked below.
-In addition, students will need to submit the following documents either electronically or by mail to Daniel Bernstein, c/o Third Street Music School Harris Scholarship, 235 E. 11th Street, New York, NY 10003.
+In addition, students will need to submit the following documents either electronically or by mail to Third Street Music School Harris Scholarship, 235 E. 11th Street, New York, NY 10003.

 - Official SAT and/or ACT scores.

-- Complete high school transcripts: all four years through 2017 fall semester.
+- Complete high school transcripts: all four years through most recent semester.

 - Financial Assistance Application, linked here and submitted electronically.
 Please note, if a Financial Assistance Application has already been submitted for the 2018-19 school year, it is not necessary to resubmit an application.